 In other words, if you have your domain registered with FatCow, for example, and you want to transfer your website to another host like BlueHost (our top pick), you’ll need to keep your domain name somewhere else and point it to your eHost account using the DNS settings at your registrar.

 For many people, that probably sounds so confusing.
 Let’s make it easier, step-by-step:

 - access to your existing hosting account at another host.

-- a cPanel Hosting account at eHost (currently 50% off at eHost.com)
+- a cPanel Hosting account (no longer available at eHost)

 - Possibly need an account at a domain registrar such as NameCheap (coupons here)